OpenNebula/docs/source/open_cluster_deployment/storage_setup/ceph_ds.rst

 .. warning::

-    When putting ``ceph.conf`` file in non-default location (the default one it ``/etc/ceph/ceph.conf``) one needs to perform two steps as below.
+    In order to place the ``ceph.conf`` file in a non-default location (ie, other than ``/etc/ceph/ceph.conf``), please perform the following steps.

-    1) On all nodes listed in the value of ``BRIDGE_LIST`` configuration attribute of ceph-base DS move ``ceph.conf`` file into desired location:
+    1) On all nodes listed in ``BRIDGE_LIST`` configuration attribute of ceph-based DS, move the ``ceph.conf`` file into desired location:

     .. prompt:: bash $ auto

         $ sudo mv /etc/ceph/ceph.conf /etc/ceph/ceph1.conf\

-    Extract and save the ceph key into separate file (it has to contain only the key, nothing else):
+    Extract and save the Ceph key into separate file (it has to contain only the key, nothing else):

     .. prompt:: bash $ auto